 A gazebo’s price is not only determined by its size.
 It’s also affected by several other factors that play a pivotal role in your tent buying experience.
 Let’s look at these.

-What should I look for when buying a tent?
+What should I look for when buying a marquee tent?

 We’ve created this succinct four-point checklist for you to find out if a folding gazebo is right for you.
 Factor in these questions to find if a pop-up gazebo is worth its price tag:

-#1: What is the strength and durability of my pop-up gazebo?
+#1: What is the strength and durability of my marquee tent?

 Umm…it should be strong, duh!
 This is obvious.
 The next question, though, is tough.